Anita Rani: Early life

 Rani was born in Bradford, West Yorkshire, and grew up in Heaton and Odsal.
-Her parents were Indian-born, and her father immigrated to the UK at the age of four.
+Her parents were Indian-born, and her father, Balvinder Singh Nazran, immigrated to the UK at the age of four.
 Her father is a Hindu and her mother is a Sikh.
 Her parents started a textile manufacturing business, where Rani and her siblings worked at times in their youth.
 The business failed in the 1990s.

 In an episode of Who Do You Think You Are? first broadcast on 1 October 2015 on BBC One, Rani investigated the history of her maternal grandfather Sant Singh (born Sant Ram, in Sarhali in 1916, died 1975), in particular learning more about his first wife and children, who died during the violence of the Partition of India in 1947, while he was a thousand miles away in Kirkee, serving in the British Indian Army, which he had joined in August 1942.
 Rani discovered that her maternal grandfather was born into a Hindu Taggar family, but converted to Sikhism as a young man in accordance with a custom prevalent at the time.
 He continued to serve in the Indian Army after Indian independence, retiring as a subedar (equivalent to a warrant officer) in 1970.

 Rani was educated at Bradford Girls' Grammar School, an independent school.
 Rani developed an early interest in journalism, hosting her first show at the age of 14 on Sunrise Radio.
 She went to the University of Leeds, where she studied broadcasting.